My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

 The watch was in a cigar box in his bedside drawer.
-Underneath it was a single service receipt from 1987 and a note in his handwriting that said, “Runs two minutes fast per week.
+Under it was a service receipt from 1987 and a note that said, “Runs two minutes fast per week.
 Good enough.”

-This is the story of what I learned when I decided to wear it—and the guide I wish someone had handed me before I started.
+This is what I learned when I decided to wear it.

-The watch didn’t work when I got it.
-The crown turned, but the second hand didn’t move.
-The crystal had a scratch that caught light in a way I found privately beautiful, and the leather strap had dried to the color of old paper.
+The watch did not work when I got it.
+The crown turned, but the second hand did not move.
+The crystal had a scratch, and the strap had dried out.

 My first instinct was to take it to a jeweler and say “fix everything.”
 A friend who restores watches stopped me.

-“Before you change anything,” he said, “decide what you’re trying to preserve.”
+“Before you change anything,” he said, “decide what you want to keep.”

 That question mattered more than I expected.